nikerocker/nodejs_restapi/README.md

 the server is running at localhost:3001

-the libraries need be installed are:
+the libraries need to be installed are:

 1. body-parse:
    Body-parser is the Node.js body parsing middleware.
 It is responsible for parsing the incoming request bodies in a middleware before you handle it.